+Frank Herbert’s sci-fi saga has made it to the screen before, but Warner Bros. and Legendary’s big-budget, star-studded adaptation from Denis Villeneuve was slated for a Dec.
+2020 release and will now hit theaters and HBO Max in late 2021.
 Prepare for the film by reading (or re-reading) Herbert’s 1965 novel, which George Lucas has cited as an inspiration for “Star Wars.”
 Five sequels — “Dune Messiah,” “Children of Dune,” “God Emperor of Dune,” “Heretics of Dune,” and “Chapterhouse: Dune” — have also been published since then.
 Purchase the first three in a handy combo package, or just the first solo.
 The official synopsis for the original novel, if you want a vague description of what you’re getting into: “’Dune’ is set far in the future, amidst a sprawling feudal intergalactic empire, where planetary fiefdoms are controlled by noble Houses that owe allegiance to the Imperial House Corrino.
 The novel tells the story of young Paul Atreides, heir apparent to Duke Leto Atreides and scion of House Atreides, as he and his family relocate to the planet Arrakis, the universe’s only source of the spice melange.”

-“French Exit” by Patrick DeWitt
+Book: “French Exit” by Patrick DeWitt

 Release Date: Feb.
 12, 2021

-“Always and Forever, Lara Jean” by Jenny Han
+Book: “Always and Forever, Lara Jean” by Jenny Han

 Release Date: Feb.
 12, 2021 on Netflix